okta/samples-aspnet/CONTRIBUTING.md

 Making changes
 --------------

 It is important that you create a new branch to make changes on and that you do not change the `master` branch (other than to rebase in changes from `upstream/master`).
 In this example I will assume you will be making your changes to a branch called `feature_x`.
 This `feature_x` branch will be created on your local repository and will be pushed to your forked repository on GitHub.
-Once this branch is on your fork you will create a Pull Request for the changes to be added to the Okta ASP.NET SDK project.
+Once this branch is on your fork you will create a Pull Request for the changes to be added to the Okta ASP.NET Samples.

 It is best practice to create a new branch each time you want to contribute to the project and only track the changes for that pull request in this branch.